Mohammedhr7/ai-agent/ai-agent/README.md

 -PNPM package manager or NPM/Yarn
 -Clerk account for authentication
 -Convex account for database
--OpenAI/Anthropic API key for AI capabilities
+- OpenAI/Anthropic API key for AI capabilities -

 ## Installation
--1.Clone the repository
+- 1.Clone the repository -
--2.Install dependencies:
+- 2.Install dependencies: -
--pnpm install or use npm
+- pnpm install or use npm -
--3.Start the development server:
+- 3.Start the development server: -
--pnpm dev
+- pnpm dev -

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.